Raghunath Murmu: Early life, education, and the invention of the Ol Chiki script

-Middle life: creation of Santali literature using Ol-Chiki script
+Middle life: creation of Santali literature using the Ol Chiki script

-After his matriculation in 1928, he started a job at the Baripada Power House as an apprentice.
-During this time, he also built his own house at Baripada.
-Later P.K.
-Singh, Dewan of then Mayurbhanj State, sent him Serampore (near Kolkata) to receive industrial training.
-He took his technical training at three different places of West Bengal — Serampore in Hooghly district, Shantiniketan in Birbhum district, and Gosaba Training Center at South 24 Parganas district.
+After his matriculation in 1928, Murmu began working at the Baripada Power House as an apprentice.
+During this period, he also built his own house at Baripada.
+Later, P. K. Singh, Dewan of the then Mayurbhanj State, sent him to Serampore, near Kolkata, to receive industrial training.
+He received technical training at three places in West Bengal: Serampore in Hooghly district, Shantiniketan in Birbhum district, and Gosaba Training Center in South 24 Parganas district.
 After acquiring the necessary technical education, he was appointed as a teacher at the Baripada Technical Institute.
-Soon after, he joined as a teacher at the Badamtalia Primary School in 1933.
-It is possible he sometimes used Ol Chiki script while teaching in the class.
-One of his students (son of a carpenter) carved out the letters he wrote on a wooden chapati rolling pin.
-After applying the ink on the roller, it was rolled to print letters on paper.
-The first book, named Horh Sereng, in Ol Chiki script was published in 1936.
-He published his first play Bidu-Chandan in 1942.
-In the novel, he described how Bidu (god) and Chandan (Goddess) who came to earth as human beings, invented the Ol Chiki script in order to express their love for each other using written Santali.
-This book was exhibited in a function at Baripada where the king of Mayurbhanj State was also invited.
-The king understood the worth of this newly developed script.
-During this time, he used to stay in the house of Sudhir Majhi at the Bhutadi village, now known as Master Bari.
-There was also a stage near his house, where the first showing of his play Bidu Chandan was staged.
-Many people came to see his play Bidu Chandan when it was first staged in his native village.
-Later he also taught at the Gambaria, Bahalda, and Rairangpur high schools.
-During that period, he used to visit different Santali villages in Mayurbhanj and Jharkhand and taught the use of his developed Ol Chiki script.
-In this way, the Ol Chiki script reached a large number of Santali peoples.
-People loved him as a teacher and started calling him Pandit Raghunath Murmu.
+Soon after, he joined the staff of the Badamtalia Primary School in 1933.
+It is possible that he sometimes used the Ol Chiki script while teaching.
+One of his students, the son of a carpenter, carved the letters Murmu wrote onto a wooden chapati rolling pin.
+After ink was applied to the roller, it was rolled over paper to print letters.

+The first book in the Ol Chiki script, Horh Sereng, was published in 1936.
+Murmu published his first play, Bidu-Chandan, in 1942.
+In the play, he described how Bidu, a god, and Chandan, a goddess, came to earth as human beings and invented the Ol Chiki script to express their love for each other in written Santali.
+The book was exhibited at a function in Baripada, where the king of Mayurbhanj State was also invited.
+The king recognised the importance of this newly developed script.

+During this period, Murmu stayed at the house of Sudhir Majhi in Bhutadi village, now known as Master Bari.
+There was also a stage near the house, where the first performance of Bidu-Chandan was staged.
+Many people came to see the play when it was first performed in his native village.
+Later, Murmu also taught at the Gambharia, Bahalda, and Rairangpur high schools.

+During that period, he visited Santali villages in Mayurbhanj and Jharkhand and taught people to use the Ol Chiki script.
+In this way, the script reached a large number of Santali people.
+People began calling him Pandit Raghunath Murmu.